Missing Work Items

 - Restore parent associations

-If possible, it's best to search for the full Formatted ID of the missing artifact, such as US1103.
+If possible, it's best to search for the full Formatted ID of the missing work item, such as US1103.

 Work item deleted

-A common cause for missing items is another member of your team deleted the artifact.
+A common cause for missing items is another member of your team deleted the work item.
 If you cannot find your item through standard search, select the Recycle tab on the search page to view matching items that have been deleted.